Black Friday draws U.S. shoppers but many shun stores for online | Business

 Bargain hunters ventured out in chilly weather to buy Christmas gifts on Black Friday only to discover that many U.S. retailers offered smaller price markdowns this year amid tight supplies.
 COVID fears and fewer "doorbuster" sales thinned crowds the day after the U.S. Thanksgiving holiday, which kicks off the year-end holiday shopping season https://www.reuters.com/business/retail-consumer/investors-watch-retail-stocks-us-holiday-shopping-beckons-2021-11-24.

-The shopping season kicked off on the same day that the World Health Organization named the newly identified omicron variant of the coronavirus as a "variant of concern" Friday, triggering worldwide alarm and a selloff in the U.S. stock market.
+On the same day, the World Health Organization named the newly identified omicron variant of the coronavirus as a "variant of concern," triggering worldwide alarm and a selloff in the U.S. stock market.
 Stores on Black Friday https://www.reuters.com/business/retail-consumer/with-us-inventories-tight-black-friday-drags-through-november-2021-11-23 had the lowest level of clearance goods for sale in five years or more, Cowen analysts said in a note.
 Many shoppers chose to pick up merchandise curbside rather than venturing inside stores.

+Black Friday retail sales are up 29.8% versus 2020 through 3 p.m.
+ET, according to Mastercard SpendingPulse.
+Walmart and Target stood to outperform other retailers in part because of their buy-online-pick-up-at-store services, Cowen said.
+Target added more than 18,000 "drive-up" parking spaces, more than doubling spots versus last year.
+The company said its most popular Black Friday deals included $219.99 for a KitchenAid professional stand mixer that regularly sells for $429.99, and savings of up to $60 on Apple Watches and AirPods.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)